Bachelor of Arts Completion Program Degree Requirements

 The major builds on the Common Learning Experience and also provides a way for students to specialize and pursue their own interests.
 In most colleges and universities the major is synonymous with studying in an academic discipline, but at University College your major is interdisciplinary; it draws on several disciplines especially useful for exploring the topics in that major.
 Students will become conversant with key knowledge in the arts and sciences disciplines, but it will be packaged in a way that helps them to examine key topics in an interdisciplinary field of study.
 The chief purpose of the major is to provide opportunities for learning how to draw on various liberal arts disciplines for addressing real world problems of organizations and society.

-There are six majors from which to choose:
+There are five majors from which to choose:

 - Communication Arts